• Skip to primary navigation

 • 2 eggs

-• ½ cup full fat buttermilk (sub plain greek yogurt if you'd like)
+• ½ cup full fat buttermilk - sub plain greek yogurt if you'd like

-• 2 tsp lemon juice (freshly squeezed)
+• 2 teaspoon lemon juice - freshly squeezed

 • 1 cup gluten free flour blend